Rogue traders and doorstep crime

 The law gives you extra rights about cancellation of contracts made in your home or away from business premises, but it's best not to agree to anything in the first place.
 Rogue traders and conmen don't give refunds.

-If you do need home improvements done, read the Citizens Advice guidance and check the links to various schemes from our Builders Award scheme pages.
+If you do need home improvements done, read the Citizens Advice guidance and check the links to various schemes from our Choosing a trader pages.
 If you are over 60 or disabled you may be able to access our Handyperson scheme.

 What we're doing to stop these crimes

 One of our priorities is to combat and frustrate the activities of rogue traders.
-We've supported national initiatives such as the 'Doorstoppers' campaign and No Cold Calling Control Zones and are:
+We've supported national initiatives such as the 'Doorstoppers' campaign and No Cold Calling Control Zones.

 - supporting the banking protocol by engaging with local banks and building societies on the indicators that a customer may be the victim of a doorstep crime